-Response: In the image, only pixels with higher photon counts are highlighted. (eventually adapt the intensity maximum to see the highlighted pixels more clearly).
+In the image, only pixels with higher photon counts are highlighted.

+One can also use the bar in the intensity histogram to set the threshold.

 - For the analysis, only the spots within the nuclei of the cells are of importance.
-Therefore exclude the bright dots outside the nucleus of the cell on the lower right by placing the mouse cursor over the image, activate the context menu with a right mouse click, select "Rectangle ROI", press continuously "CRTL" and draw rectangles around the spots outside the nucleus. - Response: The marked regions are excluded from analysis.
+Therefore exclude the bright dots outside the nucleus of the cell on the lower right by placing the mouse cursor over the image, activate the context menu with a right mouse click, select "Rectangle ROI", press continuously "CRTL" and draw circles around the spots outside the nucleus. - Response: The marked regions are excluded from analysis.